Cynthia Zaven is a composer, pianist and artist based in Beirut.

 Her music has been published by the Berlin based label, Staalplaat.

-She is currently a piano professor at the Higher National Conservatory of Music in Beirut.
+She is currently professor of classical piano at the Higher National Conservatory of Music in Beirut.

 For a specific work, search here